Skip to content

 Resolution

-Stream container logs that run in your Amazon EKS on an EC2 cluster
+Stream container logs that run in Amazon EKS on an Amazon EC2 cluster

-1. To create a namespace called amazon-cloudwatch, run the following command:
+1. To create a namespace that's called amazon-cloudwatch, run the following command:

 kubectl apply -f https://raw.githubusercontent.com/aws-samples/amazon-cloudwatch-container-insights/latest/k8s-deployment-manifest-templates/deployment-mode/daemonset/container-insights-monitoring/cloudwatch-namespace.yaml

-2. To create a ConfigMap called fluent-bit-cluster-info, including the cluster name and the Region that you want to send logs to, run the following command.
+2. To create a ConfigMap that's called fluent-bit-cluster-info that includes the cluster name and AWS Region that you want to send logs to, run the following command:

 FluentBitHttpPort='2020'